kleinfreund/kleinfreund.de/en/_posts/2014-08-09-jekyll-multilingual.md

 ## The Blog Thing

 Creating a paginated blog with Jekyll is super easy.
 However this has its limitations.
-For example one isn’t able to filter tje posts `paginator.posts` is returning.
+For example one isn’t able to filter the posts `paginator.posts` is returning.
 That means I can’t just take all posts with `lang: en` and make a blog with pagination.

 Because I